︎ Work

 Type: Printed tote.

-︎︎︎Project: MDes graduate thesis presentation.
-Exploring personal agency in an age of technological attachment.
-Screen images were presented along with a choreographed artificial intelligence voice narration which presented my graduate thesis final presentation.
+︎︎︎Project: MDes graduate thesis presentation: Exploring personal agency in an age of technological attachment.
+Screen images were presented along with a choreographed OS system voice narration, which constituted my final graduate thesis presentation.

 Type: Research, Screen recording.